 Verification is about building the product correctly.

-The quality control engineer performs this function.
+A quality control engineer performs this function.

-Validation is about building the right product.
+Validation, on the other hand, is about building the right product.

-The validation process comes after the verification process
+The validation process comes after the verification process.

 Example of the Control Quality Process